leorigon/TE-Infer-SSA/README.md

-This a prototype for project master's degree in computer application on University of State of Santa Catarina.
+This is prototype for project master's degree in computer application on University of State of Santa Catarina.

 Abstract:
 ```
 One of the main functions of a type system is to assist at construction of programs with a lower